Cellphonexf/AI-Social-Decision-Making-Turing-Tests/README.txt

-##AI vs. Human Rationality in Social Decision-Making: Evaluating the Ability of Large Language Models to Predict Human Behavior##
+## Evaluating the Ability of Large Language Models to Predict Human Social Decisions##

 Welcome to the GitHub repository for our research project.
 This repository contains the code and data used in our study.